Winter Break Closure

-According to the 2013-14 Residence Agreement, residence is provided, “from September 2, 2013 to either at noon the day following the student's last examination, or at noon on December 18, 2013, whichever occurs first, and from noon on January 5, 2014 to conclude either at noon the day following the student's last examination, or at noon on April 24, 2014, whichever occurs first or as otherwise determined in accordance with this agreement.
+According to the 2014-15 Residence Agreement, residence is provided, “from August 31, 2014 to either no later than noon on the day following the student's last examination, or no later than noon on December 17, 2014, whichever occurs first, and from noon on January 4, 2015 to conclude either no later than noon the day following the student's last examination, or no later than noon on April 23, 2015, whichever occurs first or as otherwise determined in accordance with this agreement.
 The University plans to close the Residences the day after the last December exam and will not provide accommodation, services, nor the associated support staff until reopening the Residences the day before the start of classes in January.
 The University may grant an extension of this agreement during Winter Break and/or beyond the expiry date for students whose circumstances, in the opinion of the University, require them to remain in residence.
 The University will collect a fee for each week (or part thereof) the student remains in residence during the Winter Break...”.

 Please note that although students are not allowed to stay in residence over the Winter Break that does NOT mean that students have to move their belongings out of residence.
 Students are welcome to leave their things locked safely in their room while away for the break.
 However, please note that the University is not liable for personal property.